aerickt/steno-dictionaries/README.md

 ##### Using shorter prefixes and suffixes

-Most prefixes and suffixes are simple to determine.
-For example, `PHE/TKPWA` is the mega- prefix.
-However, you can save a stroke by using `PH*EG` instead.
-Use the lookup tool to find shorter prefixes if they exist
+Most prefixes are simple to determine but may take multiple strokes.
+For example, `PHE/TKPWA` is the mega- prefix which is logical and predictable.
+However, a stroke can be saved by using `PH*EG` instead.

 A few examples are listed below:
  - `PHEU/HREU` → milli-